 2. You can live on your retirement budget

 Needing to be financially ready is a no-brainer.

-It's important to factor inflation into your budget, says Jamie Patrick Hopkins, an assistant professor of taxation at The American College of Financial Services in Bryn Mawr, Pennsylvania.
-"Inflation is low now, but it could easily go up to 5%," he says.
+It's important to factor inflation into your budget, says Jamie Patrick Hopkins, an associate professor of taxation at The American College of Financial Services in Bryn Mawr, Pennsylvania.
+"Inflation is low now, but it could easily go up to 5 percent," he says.
 "Fifteen or 20 years of that type of inflation can really eat into savings and increase expenses."